XinJingHao/Sparrow-V0/README.md

   - The device that runs the Sparrow

   - Should be one of `'cpu'`/`'cuda:0'`.
-We suggest using `'cuda:0'` (GPU) to accelerate simulation
+We suggest using `'cuda:0'` (GPU) to accelerate the simulation

 - **ld_num (int; default `27`)**:
-  - number of LiDAR rays.
+  - The number of LiDAR rays.

 - **np_state (bool; default `False`)**:

-  - `False`: return state in *torch.tensor* (will be on same device as dvc)
+  - `False`: return state in *torch.tensor* (will be on the same device as dvc)

   - `True`: return state in *numpy.ndarray* (will be on CPU)

-  - When using vectorized Env, np_state should be True, because gym.vector only support data in *numpy.ndarray*
+  - When using vectorized Env, np_state should be True, because gym.vector only supports data in *numpy.ndarray*

 - **colorful (bool; default `False`)**:
-  - if `True`, the follow items will be randomized:
+  - if `True`, the following items will be randomized:

     - physical parameters (control interval, control delay, max linear velocity, max angular velocity, inertia, friction, sensor noise, magnitude of noise)

-    - initial position of the robot at the beginning of each episode
+    - the initial position of the robot at the beginning of each episode

     - maps